prangowda/Unit-Converter-Tool./README.md

 # Unit-Converter-Tool.

 This tool allows users to convert between different units such as length, weight, temperature, and time.
-It’s a CLI-based project that can be enhanced with a GUI later if needed.

 Features
 1.Convert units for length (meters, kilometers, miles, inches, feet).